Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/1. Desktop app calls Web API/README.md

 1. Edit the TodoListService's properties (right click on `TodoListService.csproj`, and choose **Properties**)
 1. In the Debug tab:
     1. Check the **Launch browser** field to `https://localhost:44351/api/todolist`
-    1. Change the **App URL** field to be `https://localhost:44351` as this is the URL registered in the Azure AD application representing the Web API.
+    1. Change the **App URL** field to be `https://localhost:44351` as this URL is the URL registered in the Azure AD application representing the Web API.
     1. Check the **Enable SSL** field

 ## How to deploy this sample to Azure

-This project has one WebApp / Web API projects.
+This project has one WebApp / Web API project.
 To deploy it to Azure Web Sites, you'll need to:

 - create an Azure Web Site
 - publish the Web App / Web APIs to the web site, and